412 Food Rescue: Food Reuse Strategy

 Volunteers are notified of the pick-ups and deliveries to be made by the use of their Food Rescue Hero application.
 As such, 412 Food Rescue does not maintain an inventory or store food in warehouses.
-It obtains fresh and healthy produce which is immediately delivered by a volunteer to the non-profit organization that then distributes it to the food insecure recipients.
+It obtains fresh and healthy produce which is immediately delivered by a volunteer to a non-profit organization which then distributes it to food insecure recipients.

 History

-Early Beginnings
+Beginnings

 The organization was founded by Leah Lizarondo and Gisele Barreto Fetterman in March 2015.
 Lizarondo was inspired by the Free Store, a free clothing outlet in Braddock run by co-founder Fetterman.
-The Free store gathers surplus goods and distribute them for free to those in need.
+The Free Store gathers surplus goods and distributes them for free to those in need.

 At the time of founding, food insecurity affected 14.2% of Pittsburgh.
 However, around 31% of food produced went straight to landfills.
-The two focused their efforts in solving both those problems by developing a means to bring the food to those who need it.
+The two focused their efforts in solving both of these problems by developing a means to bring the food to those who need it.
 Initially, 412 Food Rescue used the social media platform Facebook to recruit volunteers to transport food between donors and recipients.
 The organization has grown and shifted from the social media platform to their own application.

 Impact

 412 Food Rescue has virtually eliminated emergency referrals, bringing them down from 5–7 a month to 0 on official reports.
 The organization has a 98 to 99 percent success rate with food pickups and deliveries.
 The organization helped furloughed federal employees during the 2019 government shutdown by setting up food distribution centers.
+Since the organization's inception in 2015, over 30 million pounds of food has been rescued and diverted to Pittsburghers experiencing food insecurity.

 Programs

-412 Food Rescue App
+Food Rescue Hero App

 412 Food Rescue's reliance on the efforts of thousands of volunteers is made possible through an application launched by the organization in November 2016 called Food Rescue Hero, which is available in both the Google Play Store and the iTunes App Store.
 Over 7,000 people have downloaded and registered on the application.

 A volunteer who is a registered user of the application will receive an alert whenever a prospective donor wishes to donate.
-Details including the food, the quantity and the distance is made available to volunteer, who provides his or her own vehicle to pick-up the food and deliver it to the non-profit organization that receives it.
-The application's algorithm matches the available food to the suitable recipient.
+Details, including the food, the quantity, and the distance is made available to the volunteer, who provides his or her own vehicle to pick-up the food and deliver it to the non-profit organization that receives it.
+The application's algorithm matches the available food to a suitable recipient.

-Hidden Harvest

-Hidden Harvest retrieves fresh fruit from unharvested trees, orchards and farms around the city.
-A map is crowd-sourced highlighting places to collect blackberries, mulberries, etc. Most of these fruits are apples which are donated to partner organizations.
-A substantial portion of these fruits can no longer be consumed as food which led to an initiative with Wigle Whiskey where the foraged apples are instead turned into pommeau.

-UglyCSA

-The UglyCSA program allowing consumers to purchase fresh produce that has fallen short of cosmetic standards.
+FarmShare

+The FarmShare program is a CSA that allows consumers to purchase a weekly share of locally grown produce, benefitting farms in the Pittsburgh area, as well as 412 Food Rescue.